ai-forever/OCR-model/README.md

 You can change the [ocr_config.json](scripts/ocr_config.json) and set the necessary training and evaluating parameters: alphabet, image size, saving path, etc.

-You can set the "epoch_size" to `null` if you want to train/test on the entire dataset.

-It is also possible to specify several datasets for the train/validation/test, setting the probabilities for each dataset separately (the sum of probabilities can be greater than 1, since normalization occurs inside the processing).
-For example:

 ```
 "train": {
     "datasets": [